guspatagonico/guspatagonico/README.md

 ---

-## 🔥 What I do
+## 🔥 What I Do
-- 🚀 Building and Growing Digital Products
+- 🚀 Building purpose-driven digital products with a focus on quality, scalability, and impact.
-- ⚙️ IT Consulting and Digital Solutions Architecture
+- ⚙️ Consulting on IT strategy and digital solutions architecture with discipline and business insight.
-- 🌐 Full-Stack Web Development (Next.js, React, Node.js, and more)
+- 🌐 Developing full-stack web applications (Next.js, React, Node.js) through clean, scalable, and future-ready practices.
-- 🛠️ Open-Source Projects and Experimentation
+- 🛠️ Innovating through open-source experimentation and contribution.
-- 📚 Knowledge Sharing and Community Contribution
+- 📚 Sharing knowledge to fuel growth, excellence, and collective innovation.

 ---